ClacksterWorks/kicad-project-template/src/pcb/exports/README.md

-# PCB
+# PCB Exports

-KiCAD project files can be found here.
+Exported files can be found here.
 Change this document as needed.